larsks/python-siggen/README.md

 This attaches MIDI control 108 and 109 to the left and right channels of the main output, and then connects control 107 to the Microphone volume and control 21 to the Capture volume.

+### Tables

+The `tables` section specifies values that are used by to create wave tables.

+- `nharmonics` -- the number of harmonics to use to approximate a signal (defaults to 30).

+- `tsize` -- The wave table size.
+Defaults to the PYO default of 8192, but PYO seems to have problems with this on some systems.

+For example:

+    tables:
+      tsize: 1024

+### External

+The `external` section maps MIDI controls to external scripts.
+For
+example:

+    external:
+      - control: 41
+        script: |
+          #!/bin/sh
+          echo hello world

+**WARNING** Running external scripts seems to break PYO, so unless your script causes siggen to exit (see the `rpi-config` directory for an example), you should probably be careful around this.

 ## Notes for developers